open-mmlab/mmselfsup/docs/en/user_guides/1_config.md

 Sometimes, there are some special settings needed to be mentioned in the config name.
 E.g.:

-- `resnet50-sobel`: In some downstream tasks，the backbone will only receive 2-channel images after the Sobel layer as input.
+- `resnet50-sobel`: In some downstream tasks，the backbone only receives 2-channel images after the Sobel layer as input.

 `neck_setting`, `head_setting` and `loss_setting` are optional.